 Note that TFF still wants you to provide a constructor - a no-argument model function such as the following:

 def model_fn(): keras_model = ... return tff.learning.from_keras_model(keras_model, sample_batch, loss=...)

 In addition to the model itself, you supply a sample batch of data which TFF uses to determine the type and shape of your model's input.
 This ensures that TFF can properly instantiate the model for the data that will actually be present on client devices (since we assume this data is not generally available at the time you are constructing the TensorFlow to be serialized).

 Federated Computation Builders

 There are two distinct phases in running a federated computation.

 Compile: TFF first compiles federated learning algorithms into an abstract serialized representation of the entire distributed computation.
 This is when TensorFlow serialization happens, but other transformations can occur to support more efficient execution.
 We refer to the serialized representation emitted by the compiler as a federated computation.

 Execute TFF provides ways to execute these computations.
-For now, execution is only supported via a local simulation (e.g., in a Jupyter notebook using simulated decentralized data).
+For now, execution is only supported via a local simulation (e.g., in a notebook using simulated decentralized data).

 A federated computation generated by TFF's Federated Learning API, such as a training algorithm that uses federated model averaging, or a federated evaluation, includes a number of elements, most notably: